 The Volunteer Intern Professional (VIP) Program, based in the Immunization Branch* of the California Department of Public Health in Richmond, welcomes and accommodates volunteers, interns and professionals to work side by side with state staff on research projects, administrative tasks, and other duties.
 All VIPs must undergo privacy training and certification at CDPH to participate.
 Currently, all VIP positions are unpaid.

 Volunteers typically help with administrative duties, and may also have individualized projects based on personal interests and staff availability to guide the volunteer in their pursuits.
-New volunteers in the Immunization Branch are asked to commit to a minimum of 8-10 hours per week.
+New volunteers in the Immunization Branch are asked to commit to a minimum of 8-10 hours per week for at least 3 months.
 Volunteers should have an academic and/or professional background in the health field.
 Pre-medical students and individuals with a strong interest in public health are also welcome to apply.
 Although many of our volunteers are students, volunteers are not required to be currently enrolled in an academic program.
 The VIP Program has already hosted volunteers that have attended universities such as University of California Berkeley, California State University East Bay, and San Francisco State University.
 Applications are received and reviewed on an ongoing basis, and volunteer placements are filled as needed.

 Internships are designed for students at the undergraduate and graduate levels that are able to make a semester or quarter commitment.
 The VIP Program offers a comprehensive and individualized internship program designed to serve the needs of the VIP Program as well as the learning goals of the intern and their university.
 Opportunities for professional enrichment are available throughout the semester.
 Interns differ from volunteers because they usually receive academic credit from their university.
 The number of hours the student needs to fulfill is determined by university requirements.
 Interns are typically enrolled in public health, health sciences, medical or related programs.
 The VIP Program has hosted successful interns from Touro University and University of California San Francisco.
 Applications are received and reviewed on an ongoing basis, and intern placements are filled as needed.